worktheclock/replit.github.io/tutorials/00-overview.md

 Another web application, but using NodeJS instead of Django.
 This is a different application where you'll build a basic app to manage customer information.

 #### [Introduction to Machine Learning with Python and repl.it](https://ritza.co/showcase/repl.it/introduction-to-machine-learning-with-python-and-repl-it)
 Build a machine-learning based text classifier.
-We skip the maths but show how you can use machine learning libraries to implement useful solutions without in-depth theoretical knoweldge.
+We skip the maths but show how you can use machine learning libraries to implement useful solutions without in-depth theoretical knowledge.

 #### [Quicksort tutorial: Python implementation with line by line explanation](https://ritza.co/showcase/repl.it/quicksort-tutorial-python-implementation-with-line-by-line-explanation)
 Whether you're applying for jobs or just like algorithms, it's useful to understand how sorting works.
 In real projects, most of the time you'll just call `.sort()`, but here you'll build a sorter from scratch and understand how it works.